Handbook Markdown Guide

 Comments

 There are two types of comment which can be used.
-The first allows you to leave comments in a markdown file which can only be viewed in the repo and are not rendered to HTML or included in a pages source.
+The first allows you to leave comments in a markdown file which can only be viewed in the repository and are not rendered to HTML or included in a pages source.
 The second type is a standard HTML comment which will be included in the pages source.

-Markdown Comment
+Markdown comments

 It is also possible to use HTML comments.
 These differ in that they are also included in the rendered pages source.